MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 <img width="382" alt="Ảnh chụp Màn hình 2024-11-05 lúc 3 35 25 CH" src="https://github.com/user-attachments/assets/4f758c55-97fd-44ea-b672-e73d7571cbc4">

-On the right-hand side, in the cell sections, I have 1 cell for melody playing on the piano and 3 other cells for accompaniment playing on the piano, bass, and guitar.
+On the right-hand side, in the cell sections, I have one cell for melody playing on the piano and three other cells for accompaniment playing on the piano, bass, and guitar.

 <img width="226" alt="Ảnh chụp Màn hình 2024-11-05 lúc 3 39 59 CH" src="https://github.com/user-attachments/assets/f84eb9df-c055-4314-bbfd-2757493bc8ce">